Lights (Ellie Goulding song)

-"Lights" is a song by English singer Ellie Goulding from Bright Lights (2010), the reissue of her debut studio album, Lights (2010).
+"Lights" is a song by English singer and songwriter Ellie Goulding from Bright Lights (2010), the reissue of her debut studio album, Lights (2010).
 Written by Goulding, Richard Stannard and Ash Howes, the song was inspired by Goulding's childhood fear of the dark.
 It was released on 13 March 2011 as the album's sixth single overall, and second from Bright Lights.
 Originally a bonus track on the UK and German iTunes edition of Lights, the song was re-edited for inclusion on Bright Lights in late 2010, serving as the single version.
 The song was later included on the track list of her second studio album, Halcyon (2012) and its reissue Halcyon Days (2013).

-"Lights" received positive reviews from most music critics, who praised the song's production and Goulding's "ethereal" vocals.
+"Lights" received positive reviews from music critics, who praised the song's production and Goulding's "ethereal" vocals.
 The song was also a commercial success, reaching the top 20 in several countries.
 In the United States, "Lights" was a sleeper hit, reaching number two on the Billboard Hot 100 after 33 weeks on the chart.
 It was the fifth best-selling song of 2012 in the US.
 The song has been certified seven-times platinum by the Recording Industry Association of America (RIAA).
 In 2022, "Lights" became viral on the video-sharing apps TikTok and Instagram.
 In response to its resurgence, Goulding and Speed Radio released a sped-up remix on 1 July 2022.

 Background and release

-"Lights" was originally announced as a single on 8 September 2010 on Goulding's official Twitter page, with a release date scheduled for 1 November 2010.
+"Lights" was originally announced as a single on 8 September 2010 on Goulding's Twitter page, with a release date scheduled for 1 November 2010.
 It was set to be released as the lead single from the album's repackaging as Bright Lights.
 However, this plan was scrapped in favour of releasing "Your Song" to capitalise on the John Lewis Christmas advert that it was featured in.
 This was followed by the reissue of the album Lights as Bright Lights.

 In January 2011, it was once again announced that the single version of "Lights" would be released.
 A digital EP was released in the United Kingdom on 13 March 2011, containing Goulding's acoustic cover version of Rihanna's "Only Girl (In the World)" as performed on BBC Radio 1's Live Lounge on 10 December 2010.

 The single version of "Lights" also appears as a bonus track on the international edition of Goulding's second studio album, Halcyon.
 The song is included on the soundtrack to the 2012 film Spring Breakers and is played during the closing credits.